 Growing Deer Population Hurts Survival Of Forests

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 Sabri Ben-Achour has the story.

-Bill McShea is a wildlife ecologist with the Smithsonian.
+SABRI BEN: Bill McShea is a wildlife ecologist with the Smithsonian.
 And after passing through a rickety wire door...

-BEN-ACHOUR: ...he is standing in that world.
+BEN: ...he is standing in that world.

-BEN-ACHOUR: That is an understatement.
-The deer side of the fence has a carpet of grass, a shrubby looking thing, and some large trees - things that are either too big for deer to eat, or are among the very few plants they dont like to eat.
+BEN: That is an understatement.
+The deer side of the fence has a carpet of grass, a shrubby looking thing, and some large trees - things that are either too big for deer to eat, or are among the very few plants they don't like to eat.
 Inside it is practically a jungle.
 Dozens of different almost exotic looking plants are tumbling over one another.
 Many of them are young trees.

-A hundred years ago deer were nearly extinct in Maryland and extremely rare in Virginia.
+BEN: A hundred years ago deer were nearly extinct in Maryland and extremely rare in Virginia.
 Newly minted state game departments rushed to the rescue, banning or regulating hunting and setting up parks.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.